FirmGuardian/cryptengine/README.md

 ## Updating Vendor Libraries

+Vendor libraries should not have to be updated.
+However if you need to do so for some reason, here's how to do it:

 In the project root, type `gb vendor update <library_name>`.

 To blindly update all vendor libraries, use `-all` instead of the name of a library.